NightSoftware/Stock-Tracking-Automation/README.md

 # Stock-Tracking Automation
-This project was built in Microsoft Visual Studio using C# and Mysql.
+This project was built in Microsoft Visual Studio using C# and Mysql